-Over the past 50 years BLS members have collected nearly 1.5 million lichen records, a valuable resource of information that can be used to support lichen research and conservation in many ways.
+Over the past 50 years BLS members have collected more than two million lichen records, a valuable resource of information that can be used to support lichen research and conservation in many ways.
 Over the years these have included:

 identifying the most important lichen sites, many of which are now designated as SSSIs or managed as nature reserves